 General Electric’s emblem is an example of a modernised and stripped back interpretation.
 Formed in 1891, an emblem is a great choice for any long established organisation clearly communicating authority, prestige and tradition to their audience.

 Who is your target audience and what would best communicate your message to that market?
 What is unique about your business and how can you tell your story?
 How can you create brand recognition whilst maintaining a unique identity?
-If you would like help answering these questions, and choosing which type of logo is perfect for your business, I’m here to help!
-Drop me a line at email@example.com, or request a quote.
+If you would like help answering these questions, and choosing which type of logo is perfect for your business, We're here to help!
+Drop us a line at email@example.com, or request a quote.